AusClimateService/npcp/reports/phase1/phase1_report.md

 > prior to applying bias correction.

-With respect to precipitation, all the univariate bias correction methods do a good job of representing the observed (AGCD) 1980-2019 annual mean (e.g. Figure 6.1.1) and seasonal cycle (e.g. Figure 6.1.2 and 6.1.3) when trained on that same 1980-2019 observed data.
+With respect to precipitation, both bias correction methods do a good job of representing the observed (AGCD) 1980-2019 annual mean (e.g. Figure 6.1.1) and seasonal cycle (e.g. Figure 6.1.2 and 6.1.3) when trained on that same 1980-2019 observed data.